 Ransomware is one of the most awful kinds of malware.
 It locks or encodes your documents and then demands the payment of money to unlock them.
 Even after payment, there is no assurance that the attacker will unlock the data.

 Ransomware must be avoided at all costs since it can be extremely detrimental to the organizations affected as business processes will grind to a halt.
-Individuals, too, face extreme repercussions, such as being deprived of vital documents.
+Individuals, too, face extreme repercussions, such as being deprived of vital documents (if they don’t have backups)!

 Phishing:

-Phishing also encompasses instigating the victim to follow a phishing link or download a virus-infected file.
+In phishing attack, the victim is encouraged to follow a phishing link or download a virus-infected file.

 Data breaches:

-A data breach refers to when an unauthorized entity manages to break into a computer system and extract confidential data, which may include names, phone numbers, credit cards, trade secrets, and so forth.
+A data breach refers to when an unauthorized entity manages to break into a computer system and extract confidential data, resulting in a breach of confidentiality, availability or integrity.

 Data breaches, however, can be very expensive for businesses, amounting to millions of dollars and much more through loss of customer loyalty.